Plaxtic/Basic-Linux-Security/README.md

 # Basic-Linux-Security

-Several Basic Ctf Binarys intended to show how the basic Linux/gcc security protections (such as NX, ASLR, PIE, Relro, and stack canaries) may be bypassed.
+Several Basic Ctf binaries intended to show how the basic Linux/gcc security protections (such as NX, ASLR, PIE, Relro, and stack canaries) may be bypassed.